bieganski/mtkcpu/README.md

 # mtkCPU

-mtkCPU is as simple and as clear as possible implementation of RiscV ISA in [nMigen](https://github.com/nmigen/nmigen).
+mtkCPU is as simple and as clear as possible implementation of RiscV ISA in [Amaranth HDL](https://github.com/amaranth-hdl/amaranth).
 There is one main file [cpu.py](mtkcpu/cpu/cpu.py), that is including specific [units](./mtkcpu/units) (i.a. decoder, adder etc.)

 ### Running tests